 Mother Russia's resurgence

 April, 2014- Vladimir Putin won the Olympics and Crimea in a matter of days.
 As rhetoric not heard since the Cold War erupts between the west and Russia, this article examines the psychology of both sides and the possible motives behind the annexation of Crimea.

 June 25, 2016- British voters decided to leave the European Union.
 As anti-European leaders celebrated, I analyzed the chances of other countries such as France, Holland, Italy or Sweden following suit.

 Arctic debate heats up

 January, 2014 - The Arctic is melting faster today than anyone could have imagined.
-With these changes comes the urgency to adapt and the awareness of newly accessible resources.
 While the rapid melting is cause for alarm for some, other players see it as an opportunity for economic development.
-With this potential development, comes increasing political friction in countries with undefined Arctic frontiers.
+With this potential development comes increasing political friction in countries with undefined Arctic frontiers.

 Coming out in Chennai

 June, 2010- Chennai, India celebrates its second annual gay pride.
 The turnout was rather small, but at the time the LGBT movement was just getting started in the South-Indian metropolis.
 Members of the community told me about how the movement is misunderstood and about how difficult it can be to come out in Chennai.